PBesze/pbesze.github.io/_pages/sample-codes/following-pseudocode.md

 ---
 <br>
 In a complicated algorithm it is usefull to write and follow pseudocode as it was done for example in a trie search:<br>
+*The task was part of the [Data Structures and Performance course](https://www.coursera.org/learn/data-structures-optimizing-performance)*

 ~~~~